PipHoward/data-sharing-soe/_episodes/external-lesson_3.md

 > ## Discussion `10 min`
 > Which repository seems most appropriate for your data?
 >
 > Which licensing approach seems most relevant for your data?
+You can use the liscence tool to help with this!
 Note that this might differ between projects...
 >

 {: .discussion}